Bone Broth Fast: Foolproof Guide For Health And Longevity

 The Bottom Line

-If you want to try fasting, bone broth is a great addition to your fast.
+If you want to try fasting, then make sure you have the hydrating beverages you need to support your immune system.
 Bone broth helps to satiate you to ward off brutal hunger pangs while providing you amino acids and electrolytes.

-I’m curious, have you tried a bone broth fast?
+I’m curious, have you tried it?
 How did you find it?
 Leave a comment and let me know.

-Fasting is NOT appropriate if pregnant or breastfeeding, if significantly underweight or if you have a history of disordered eating.
-You should only fast if being actively monitored by a nutrition professional.
+Fasting is NOT appropriate if pregnant including breastfeeding, if significantly underweight, have autoimmune conditions, have low iron levels or if you have a history of disordered eating.
+You should only fast if being actively monitored by a nutrition professional or team of specialists.

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Please consult your primary care physician for advice on any of this.